JestonBlu/Pi-Cluster/README.md

 systemctl enable jeb-start-dhcpd.service
 ```

 * You should also enable the DHCPCD client serivce on each of the other pi's.
 While you are in there is a good idea to change the host name and enable SSHD and a few other items.
+Also go ahead and create the user and change the default password.

 ```sh
 systemctl enable dhcpcd@eth0.service